ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 There is no interoperability benefit in tightly defining how the interface is presented to application programmers across diverse platforms.
-However, maintaining the "shape" of the abstract interface across different platforms reduces the effort for programmers who learn the transport services interface to then apply their knowledge to another platform.
+However, maintaining the "shape" of the abstract interface across different platforms reduces the effort for programmers who learn the Transport Services interface to then apply their knowledge to another platform.

 We therefore make the following recommendations: